Syria, trade in focus at Putin's summit with EU

-ST PETERSBURG, Russia, June 4 (Reuters) - Russian President Vladimir Putin’s stance on Syria and appetite for closer ties with the European Union, Moscow’s largest trading partner, will be in the spotlight on Monday at his first summit with the EU since he returned to the Kremlin last month.
+ST PETERSBURG, Russia (Reuters) - Russian President Vladimir Putin’s stance on Syria and appetite for closer ties with the European Union, Moscow’s largest trading partner, will be in the spotlight on Monday at his first summit with the EU since he returned to the Kremlin last month.

 European diplomats called the meeting at a lavish estate on the outskirts of Putin’s hometown of St. Petersburg a chance to get reacquainted with the Russian leader, in power for 12 years and now formally in charge of foreign policy again.